 Allergy or Sensitivity to Bell Peppers

-Bell peppers are part of the nightshade family, which also includes potatoes, tomatoes and eggplant.
+They are part of the nightshade family, which also includes potatoes, tomatoes, and eggplant.
 For those who are sensitive to nightshades, they could trigger inflammation in the body and contribute to arthritis.
 There are no scientific studies to confirm this, but many health professionals have made the observation that some are sensitive to nightshade produce.
 It has been suggested that this sensitivity to nightshades is a unique sensitivity to solanine.

-There are people with pollen allergy may also be sensitive to bell peppers.
-When bell peppers are eaten in moderation they don’t usually have any adverse health effects.
+There are people with a pollen allergy may also be sensitive to them.
+When eaten in moderation they don’t usually have any adverse health effects.

-All sweet bell peppers start out green and change color as they ripen.
+All sweet the peppers start out green and change color as they ripen.
 They also get sweeter.

 What can be confusing is that there is also a variety that is green when ripe.
 The color depends on the specific variety; the most common variety is red when ripe.
 So there are varieties of green sweet bell peppers that start out green and are green when ripe.

-Storing green peppers in a box or perforated, plastic bag in a dark room with a temperature around room temperature can ripen them into a red color in about two weeks.
+You can store green peppers in a box or perforated, plastic bag in a dark room with a temperature around room temperature to ripen them into a red color in about two weeks.
 Storing them at 13 degrees Celsius (55 degrees Fahrenheit) slows down the ripening process to three or four weeks.
 Keep an eye on them as they ripen.
 If they dry out or shrivel, the humidity in the room might be too low.
 If they begin to mold or rot, the humidity may be too high.

-Bell peppers are best unwashed in a plastic bag in the refrigerator.
-They will stay fresh for about one to 2 weeks.
+It is best to store the peppers unwashed in a plastic bag in the refrigerator.
+They will stay fresh for about 1 to 2 weeks.
 Green ones will stay fresh longer than the yellow and red ones.